-Policies usually last between one and five years, although most providers will not cover appliances once they are more than 8 years old.
+Standard warranties usually last for one or two years.
+Extended warranty policies often cover you for far longer - usually last between one and five years.
+Most providers will not cover appliances that are more than 8 years old.

 Most extended warranties cover:

-Mechanical breakdown, e.g. the drum on your washing machine breaks
+Mechanical breakdown, for instance if the drum on your washing machine breaks

 Parts, labour and call-out fees

-Yes, but these exclusions vary depending on your policy.
+Yes, but exclusions vary depending on your policy.
 The most common exclusions are: